 - Two types of influenza B viruses

 These are the viruses that most commonly cause an outbreak of the flu each season.
 Some flu vaccines protect people from the three influenza viruses — the two influenza A viruses and one influenza B virus.
-These can be better for people age 65 and older because of their different immune systems.
+These can be better for people aged 65 and older because of their different immune systems.

-Everyone ages 6 months and older should get a flu vaccine each year.
+Everyone 6 months and older should get a flu vaccine each year.
 However, people with severe allergies to the vaccine ingredients should talk to their primary care provider before getting a flu shot.

-A flu vaccine takes about two weeks to work.
+5. The flu vaccine takes about two weeks to work.

-Flu vaccines can save children’s lives.
+7. Flu vaccines can save children’s lives.

-Flu vaccines protect pregnant women and their babies.
+8. Flu vaccines protect pregnant women and their babies.

 It’s safe for most pregnant women to get a flu vaccine.
 Plus, babies born to moms who had a flu vaccine during pregnancy can be protected from the flu for several months after birth.
 Talk to your OBGYN if you’re pregnant and have any questions about the flu vaccine.